asok/projectile-rails/README.md

 ## Contributors

-Here's a [list](https://github.com/asok/projectile-rails/graphs/contributors) of the poeple that contributed to the projects.
+Here's a [list](https://github.com/asok/projectile-rails/graphs/contributors) of the people that contributed to the projects.
 Many thanks! :)

 ## Contribution